Teresa A. Dolan

-Teresa A. Dolan is a native of Jersey City, New Jersey.
+Teresa A. Dolan a former dean of the Dean of the University of Florida College of Dentistry.
+They are from Jersey City, New Jersey.

 Dolan retired from the University of Florida College of Dentistry after serving 10 years as dean and 24 years as faculty at the college.
 In May 2003 she was promoted from interim dean to the new dean of the college.

 Dolan first came to the University of Florida in 1989 to begin her career as an assistant professor.
 Dolan served as an associate director of a joint medicine and dentistry Geriatric Fellowship Program, and as the associate dean for education.
 She was appointed interim dean in 2002 and dean in 2003.